-58 It is undisputed in the present case that the interlocutory injunctions in effect imposed on the applicants and the whole of the British media by the House of Lords' judgment of 30 July 1987 constituted an interference with the applicants' freedom of expression ensured by Article 10 para.
+61. It is undisputed in the present case that the interlocutory injunctions imposed on the applicants in varying forms as of 11 July 1986 constituted an interference with the applicants' freedom of expression ensured by Article 10 para.
 1 (Art.
 10-1) of the Convention.
-These injunctions prevented the applicants from, inter alia, publishing further extracts from the book "Spycatcher", further details about the allegedly unlawful conduct of the British Secret Service described in that book, or further information obtained from the book's author, Peter Wright, a retired member of that Service (paras.
-19-20, 30-31 and 33-34 above).
+These injunctions prevented the applicants from, inter alia, publishing further details about the allegedly unlawful conduct of the British Secret Service described in the book "Spycatcher", or further information obtained from the book's author, Peter Wright, a retired member of that Service (paras.
+21-22 above).
 The Commission finds that the gagging effect of the injunctions, imposing prior restraint on further publication of matters of legitimate public interest, constituted an interference with the applicants' freedom of expression with wide repercussions.
 The Commission must examine whether that interference was justified under Article 10 para.
 2 (Art.
 10-2) of the Convention.